apache/drill/contrib/storage-http/XML_Options.md

 XML data often contains a considerable amount of nesting which is not necessarily useful for data analysis.
 This parameter allows you to set the nesting level where the data actually starts.
 The levels start at `1`.

+## AllTextMode
+Drill's XML reader can infer data types.
+Similar to the JSON reader, there is an option called `allTextMode` which can be set to `true` to disable data type inference.
+This is useful if your data has inconsistent schema.

 ## Schema Provisioning
 One of the challenges of querying APIs is inconsistent data.
 Drill allows you to provide a schema for individual endpoints.
 You can do this in one of three ways: